jjonescz/blog/content/posts/clickonce-installer-build-publish-github/index.md

 title: Build and publish ClickOnce installer on GitHub
 slug: clickonce-installer-build-publish-github
 date: 2022-11-21T16:47:00+01:00
-summary: How to automatically detect form changes and prevent users from losing entered data or submitting empty forms.
+summary: How to package a WPF application in GitHub CI with ClickOnce installer, continuously publish it to GitHub pages, and have automatic updates for users.
 tags:
   - ClickOnce
   - WPF
   - Windows
   - .NET
 categories:
-  - Programming
+  - DevOps
 # cover:
 #   image: cover.png
 #   alt: Prevent user from losing changes in a form